linrongbin16/lin.vim/README.md

 Focus on and only on editing, no compiling/packaging/debuging.

-Solved below issues:
+Solve below issues:

 - Difficulty to choose/coordinate/configure plugins: embeded a set of plugins and well configured.
-- Duplicate installation on different OS and machines: all is done by one line command (not on Windows for now).
+- Duplicate installation on different OS and machines: all done by one line command (not on Windows for now).
-- Balance between features and performance: plugins are chosen carefully, while try to cover most modern editor features just like [vscode](https://code.visualstudio.com/).
+- Goal and non-goal: plugins are chosen carefully for best performance, while try to cover most modern editor features just like [vscode](https://code.visualstudio.com/).
-- Original naive UI-looking: pretty colorschemes/UI/icons integrated.
+- Naive UI-looking: pretty colorschemes/UI/icons integrated.
-- Customization: `plugin.vim` and `setting.vim` files provided for special needs.
+- Customization: `plugin.vim`, `setting.vim` and `coc-settings.json` files provided for special needs.

 ## Screenshots